 Earn the Iowa MBA without stepping foot in Iowa City.
 With the entire program offered in Cedar Rapids, Des Moines, and the Quad Cities, you have access to classes, advising, student events, and more—all close to where you live and work.

 You’re in the driver’s seat.
 Most students graduate in about three years, but the pace is up to you.
 Power ahead with alternate course formats to finish in as little as 2 years.
 If life throws your schedule for a loop, take the time you need—up to 10 years—to graduate.

 Multiple course formats

 Your life doesn’t revolve around the academic calendar.
 Neither should your MBA.
 Whether you’re entering peak tax season or there’s business travel on the horizon, multiple course formats let you keep your momentum.
-Typical classes meet one night a week for 12 weeks, while shorter course formats, study abroad options, and four-week intersessions offer excellent alternatives.
+Typical classes meet one night a week for 12 weeks, while online courses, shorter formats, study abroad options, and four-week intersessions offer excellent alternatives.